KassenkazyAlima/ADS_Assignment3_/README.md

 <h3 align ="left"> 🚀 MyHashTable: </h3> This class represents the hash table data structure.

 Fields:
--chainarray
+- chainArray - represents the buckets or chains in the hash table(array of hash nodes)
-- M
+- M - represents the default number of chains or the capacity of the hash table.
-- size
+- size - represents the number of key-value pairs stored in the hash table.

-It include methods for operations like : put, get, remove, contains, getKey.
+It includes methods for operations like put, get, remove, contains, and getKey.
 <h3 align= "left"> 🚀 MyTestingClass: </h3> This class
 <h3 align ="left"> 🚀 BST (Binary Search Tree): </h3> This class represents the hash table data structure
 <h3 align ="left"> 🚀 Student: </h3>  This class represents the hash table data structure